 Most of my dining plates are 265mm or 280mm.
 The side plates are 200mm.
-I also make side salad or soup bowls of 150mm X60 mm
+I also make side salad bowls of 150mm X60 mm

 In Medieval times most people used wooden plates and bowls-it was not just the poor but all social classes.
 There is a great book by Robin Wood called “The Wooden Bowl” which goes into this in fascinating detail and is well worth having in any woodturners library.
 It is full of interesting information and social history.

 One of the difficulties of making plates is that they are made from 25mm thick planks of wood.
 If this wood is not quarter sawn it is very likely to warp with the constant use and washing.

 There is very little movement in quarter sawn and it is therefore very stable.
 With Flatsawn wood the growth rings try to straighten – turning the plank up at each side making it banana shaped.